Shcherbatov apartment house

-The Shcherbatov apartment house is the building in the center of Moscow on the Garden Ring (Novinsky Boulevard, 11).
+The Shcherbatov apartment house is a building in the center of Moscow on the Garden Ring (Novinsky Boulevard, 11).
 The apartment house was built in 1911–1913 by order of knyaz S. A. Shcherbatov by architect A. I. Tamanyan.
 The building belongs to the neoclassical style and has the status of an object of cultural heritage of Federal importance.

 History

 The apartment house of S. A. Shcherbatov was built in 1911–1913 by architect A. I. Tamanyan with the participation of sculptors A. A. Kudinov, V. V. Kuznetsov.
 Interior paintings made by artist I. I. Nivinsky.
 The construction was led by architect A. N. Ageenko.
 The project of the building was awarded the I prize and the gold medal of the competition of the best buildings, held by The city Council in 1914.
 According to Shcherbatov's plan, the building was to house a Museum of private collections intended for the exhibition of private collections.
 The apartments Shcherbatov often gathered famous Moscow writers and artists, including A. N. Tolstoy and V. A. Serov.

 After the October revolution, the apartments in the former apartment house of Shcherbatov were transferred to the workers of the "trekhgornaya manufactory".
 On November 8, 1921, an outpatient clinic was opened in the building (now 2nd Central clinic of the Ministry of defence).
 In 1991, the clinic moved from the building on the street of Academician Skryabin, 3.
 Now in the house are some residential apartments and offices.